Last Updated: 10/19/2021

 3) Can you explain the adhesive and sound barrier feature?
 The IIC and STC tests are sound tests used to rate adhesives and underlayment, and the higher the score, the better protection they will provide.
-Most condos require soundproofing of between 50-60, which can often be achieved by using a glue with a high sound barrier rating.
-Sound barrier glue eliminates the need for corkboard or other materials and allows you to avoid the costs associated with their installation.
+Most condos require soundproofing between 50 and 60, which can often be achieved using glue with a high sound barrier rating.
+Sound barrier glue eliminates the need for a corkboard or other materials and allows you to avoid the costs associated with their installation.

 Preparing for Installation

 Once your planks have acclimated, you will need to prepare your subfloor by:

 - Sanding the surface to make it is level and even

 - Checking the moisture level of your subfloor to ensure it is within the range recommended by the manufacturer’s technical datasheet

 You are now ready to begin installation; however, we do not recommend you start laying bamboo just yet.
 Your flooring contains variations in a pattern that should be accounted for first.
-Lay out your planks so you can sort them accordingly.
-Dye lots also vary, which is why sorting is especially important if you are using bamboo from more than one batch.
-It is a good idea to purchase around 10% more than you anticipate using; this will ensure you always have material on hand to make repairs with.
+Layout your planks so you can sort them accordingly.
+Dye lots also vary, so sorting is essential if you use bamboo from more than one batch.
+It is good to purchase around 10% more than you anticipate using; this will ensure you always have material on hand to make repairs with.

 Steps in the Glue-Down Process